3 Fun Speaking Activities for Comparative Adjectives

-Your adult ESL students barely managed to politely smother their sighs and suppress the glaze from creeping across their eyes when they realized that today’s grammar lesson would be a review on comparative adjectives.
-You know they need the practice, and if pressed, they’re likely to admit it even if only in their heads.
-Still, this is not the time to bust out a worksheet, no matter how funny the questions on it may be.
-Yes, you’re teaching adults, so your students realize the importance of the lessons, but you still want to get them engaged and talking, right?
-So let’s do this!
+Your adult ESL students barely manage to politely smother their sighs and suppress the glaze from creeping across their eyes when they realize that today’s grammar lesson will be a review on comparative adjectives.
+You know they need the practice, and if pressed, they’re likely to admit it…even if only in their heads.
+Still, judging by their reactions, this is obviously not the time to bust out a worksheet, no matter how funny the questions on it may be.

-So why would you want an activity when you’ve already got the worksheets?
 Just as our taste buds hunger for something different, our students crave a break in the routine.
+And while you could use my three ways to make any grammar worksheet fun, sometimes activities created especially for a particular grammar concept are just what’s needed.
 The following activities will get them sitting up in their seats and take some of that performance pressure off you.

 Activity #1: On-the-Spot Comparisons